leskbook/HW3-PswGenerate/README.md

 Application criteria

 Length of password - the user is prompted to input a number between 8 and 128.
 Validation requires that the number can't be omitted as well as a second validation for length.

-![Screenshot] (Assets/images/screen1.png)

-The end result of the application provides the user a new and secure password.
-Without a set of prompts, the user would not be able to follow any directions towards generating a new password.

-This repository cemented the concepts of Javascript and how logic plays a key role within software development.
-By not confining a user within a set of boundaries and guidelines, the application would be open for interpretation and might not prompt the user towards a specific action or goal.
+This is accomplished through a javascript if else if condition.

+The user is then presented with an OK or Cancel to stipulate the additional password criteria.

+The application generates the random password after all of the selection criteria is complete.

+I have changed the button color from the original markup just to add a little punch.

+Using javascript arrays enables the creation of random numbers, letters and symbols.